Normal view

 Read the country information page for additional information on travel to Ukraine.

-If you choose to disregard the Travel Advisory and travel to Ukraine, you should consider taking the following steps:
+If you choose to travel to Ukraine, you should consider taking the following steps:

 - Visit our website on Travel to High-Risk areas.